 Students from the Department of Nuclear Engineering at Texas A&M University attended a daylong tour of the Comanche Peak Nuclear Power Plant on Feb.
 21, a look inside the working end of the nuclear industry that few have the privilege to view.
 The tour, which is part of the students’ senior nuclear engineering capstone course, provided them with the opportunity to see how their classroom knowledge translates into the real world.

 The tours, given by the plant’s staff, also provided the students with an overview of the layout of the plant, the types of regulatory agencies the plant works with and energy capacities, and also work opportunities both within the plant and in other parts of the nuclear power industry.
-For Foster, who was a gas turbine technician for the U.S. Navy and also previously interned at the plant, his prior experiences gave him a different view of the trip.
+Students were able to see the plant's turbine buildings, go into the radiation controlled area, and interact with a simulator that is an exact replica of the plant's control room.
+For some students who have prior industry experience, the trip gave them a different perspective.

 The students visit locations such as Comanche Peak because it is important to provide students with an understanding of design work and its importance to the power industry.